Table of Contents

 ToggleIntroduction:

 These microorganisms and their byproducts wield considerable sway over holistic health, impacting inflammation, appetite regulation, and metabolic processes.
-The correlation between probiotics and weight loss intertwines with their role in mitigating obesity risk and the onset of chronic conditions like heart disease and diabetes.
+Probiotics can help with weight loss.
+They also lower the risk of obesity and chronic diseases like heart disease and diabetes.

 What Is The Microbiome?